tidiness/tidy-python/README.md

-# tidy-python
+# 🧹 tidy-python 🧹
 A tidy python repo.

 Base repository for use as a template.

-Minimal plugins and a basic CI pipeline.
+Minimal dependencies and a basic CI pipeline using GitHub Actions.